dedosmedia/capture-smartphone/readme.md

 The purpose of this library is to solve the distribution of events from smartphones to the main game browser.
 Implementing the game (or other) is up to you.

-Subscribing to the events from the connected smartphones will be very easy*:
+Subscribing to the events from the connected smartphones is very easy*:

 ```javascript
 devices.addEventListener('touchstart', function(e){